What is this evolution, and what is its purpose?

 Whenever there are changes to the standards for B Corp Certification, legacy policies and procedures are developed to avoid disruption to the community.
 Standards changes are never designed in such a way to automatically remove existing B Corps from the community, and this process will be no different.
-There will be, at minimum, reasonable timelines (e.g. one certification term) for existing B Corps to transition to the new requirements, aligned with the nature of the requirements themselves.
-Further, the new performance requirements will be rolled out gradually in a phased manner.
+B Lab wants to ensure our community has time and resources to meet the new standards, so they will be rolled out gradually in a phased manner.
 We will communicate rollout and transition timelines in advance, so companies don't have to worry about trying to comply with the new standards at once.

-How will this affect companies that are not B Corps yet but are in queue for certification?
-Will they need to meet the new requirements from 2024?
+10. How will this affect companies that are not B Corps yet but are in queue for certification?

-If there are going to be requirements on the same ten topics for all companies, then will all companies need to meet the exact same requirements?
+If there are going to be requirements on the same Impact Topics for all companies, then will all companies need to meet the exact same requirements?
 How will a company’s key characteristics like size, sector, etc. be featured in this?

 Aligned with the objectives of increased impact, clarity and responsiveness of the standards, one of the key aspirations of the evolution of the standards is to have a meaningful degree and quality of contextualization of the standards for B Corp Certification.
 When contextualizing the standards, there is always a need to balance flexibility with prescriptiveness - as giving companies complete flexibility could help in factoring their unique context more easily, but the lack of prescriptiveness could affect the universality and comparability of our standards and the ability to verify it.

-In the draft version of the standards, while the universality of spirit and vision has been maintained within each topic, included also is an early demonstration of some ideas on what contextualization could look like for different companies by having differentiated ways to meet requirements by company size and sector, having optionality in terms of ways to meet some requirements, etc. To learn more about how contextualisation shows up within the new standards, please check the Appendix of the draft standards.
+In the draft version of the standards, while the universality of spirit and vision has been maintained within each topic, there is also demonstration of contextualization and how this might look for different companies for example, different requirements depending upon company size and sector, having optionality in terms of ways to meet some requirements, etc. To learn more about how contextualisation shows up within the new standards, please check the Appendix of the draft standards.

 What will happen to all the efforts that my company has invested in the past for the certification?

 Efforts invested towards having a positive impact on the world and being a leading company are never a waste.
-The intent of the new performance requirements is not to invalidate your previous efforts, rather to focus them in the future on a set of comprehensive issues ensuring that certification is relevant for the challenges of today and tomorrow and giving organizations clarity to focus on what matters most.
+The intent of the new performance requirements is not to invalidate your previous efforts, rather to focus future efforts on a set of comprehensive issues ensuring that certification is relevant for the challenges of today and tomorrow and giving organizations clarity to focus on what matters most.

 The information that you have shared through your previous certification cycles will remain in the database and will be accessible to you.
 That said, currently Certified B Corps are likely to be at different stages of achievement within the new structure of the performance requirements.
 Therefore, some of the efforts that you have taken in the past will align very well with some of the ten topics of the new performance requirements resulting in minimal efforts from your side.
-However, for the topics which have not been a priority area for your company, you would likely need to invest additional efforts.
+However, topics which have not been a priority area for your company will likely require additional effort and investment.